kyoto-go/go-conference-mini-2023/connpass.md

 ## License

-- The logo for Tea Drinking Gopher-kun was designed by [issan](https://twitter.com/883_issan).
+- The logo for Tea Drinking Gopher was designed by [issan](https://twitter.com/883_issan).
 It is released under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.ja) license.
 - The gopher was originally designed by [Renée French](http://reneefrench.blogspot.com/) and is [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/) deed.en license. ([doc/gopher/README](https://golang.org/doc/gopher/README))